 I am, for as long as I can remember, a soft-hearted, soulful sort of person.
 A cool breeze in the mountains, with the misty clouds caressing the hill sides and valleys doesn’t just give me the shivers, but a tear to the eye.
 I feel a soulful presence in a day like that.
 It speaks to me clearly.
 The sun setting (or rising) over the ocean brings a similar response.
 I have always been sensitive to this sort of natural beauty and grandeur.
 What I’m trying to say is that at first there was not this specific organized plan to find and categorize a set of guiding principles.

 I referred to the 100th monkey events I kept running across in my reading and they too fascinated me to no end.
 Same stories, same virtues similar outcomes repeated over and over in various cultures and peoples throughout written history.
-I found all of that strangely exciting and I realized that I was searching for fundamentals of life.
+I found all of that strangely exciting realizing that I was searching for fundamentals of life.
 I began to follow those connections and created a long list of virtues, fifty or so, and realized that this system of guiding truths should not be too long and difficult; nothing complex – remember we begin in a much more simple state.

 Their history, ranking and ideal were perfect for my organizing the long list into a much shorter comprehensive listing.
-Their title “cardinal” virtues came from St. Ambrose at about 350CE, the phrase coming from the Latin word “cardo” meaning “hinge” the four virtues upon which all the others “hinged.”
+Their title “cardinal” virtues came from St. Ambrose at about 350CE.
+The phrase stems from the Latin word “cardo” meaning “hinge”.
+The four virtues upon which all the others “hinged”.
 Later I added discipline because there needed to some repetition, training or exercise of the system to make it work correctly.
 Also I change the concept from the term virtue, which implies a thing done to the concept of principle a thing sought after.
-All of this took years as I was searching for an answer to my issues and my life experiences.
+Obviously all of this took years as I was searching for an answer to my issues and my life experiences.
+There was no plan in the beginning.
 I wanted to figure out a way to attain harmony in my life in a spirit filled way and here is where my search has led me.